 Your guide to making the case for a holistic family benefit

-It’s intimidating to ask for what you need.
-At work and in life.
+It can be intimidating to ask for what you need, both in life in general but especially at work.
 We get it.
-But it also comes highly recommended.
-As the saying goes: If you don’t ask, the answer will always be no.
+But as the saying goes: If you don’t ask, the answer will always be no.

 1. Get the ball rolling

-Overcoming inertia is always the hardest part.
-And it’s easy to let bureaucratic confusion get in the way.
-So start small, with a quick, friendly note to your Benefits or HR team with a simple inquiry: “Are there any forums within [Company X] to provide feedback or input on our available benefits?
-Do we have any employee resource groups or working committees I can connect with to discuss?”
+Overcoming inertia is often the hardest part.
+So start small, with a quick, friendly note to your Benefits or HR team with a simple inquiry: “Are there any forums within [your company] to provide feedback or input on our available benefits?
+Do we have any employee resource groups or working committees I can connect with to discuss some ideas?”

 2. Gather allies

-You can make a strong case for family benefits, but you’ll make it even stronger when you’re backed by a chorus.
-A Parent ERG* can be a great vehicle for building support behind and elevating the need for family benefits.
-And beyond other current and future parents, those committed to diversity, equity and inclusion can also be great points of connection.
-Supporting working parents supports their goals as well.
+On your own, you can make a strong case for family benefits, but you’ll make it even stronger when you’re backed by a chorus.
+A Parent ERG (see below for definition!) can be a great vehicle for building support behind and elevating the need for family benefits.
+Beyond other current and future parents and caregivers, those committed to diversity, equity and inclusion can also be great points of connection.
+Supporting working caregivers supports their goals as well.

-*What’s an ERG?
-Employee Resource Groups are voluntary, employee-led groups whose aim is to foster a diverse, inclusive workplace aligned with company goals and values.
-They are typically organized around a shared characteristic or affinity such as gender, ethnicity, or our favorite, being a parent.
-They may go by different names—Employee Networks, Affinity Groups—and vary in the degree to which they’re operationalized, but they are fairly common.
-According to TopMBA, ERGs are found in 90% of Fortune 500 companies, so there’s a good chance of having something at your disposal.
+What’s an ERG?
+Employee Resource Groups are voluntary, employee-led groups whose aim is to foster a diverse, inclusive workplace aligned with your company goals and values.
+They are typically organized around a shared characteristic or affinity such as gender, ethnicity, or being a parent or caregiver.
+They may go by different names, such as Employee Networks or Affinity Groups, and vary in the degree to which they’re operationalized.
+According to TopMBA, ERGs are found in 90% of Fortune 500 companies, so there’s a good chance that you already have a forum at your disposal.

 3. Know the facts